-Tell your doctor or the nurse in MRI if you have any allergies to medications or contrast.
+Tell the MRI staff if you have any allergies to medicines or contrast.

 If you take medicines, you may take them the day of the test.